 How do I sign up to go to the caucuses?

-- You can pre-register for your caucus through March 2nd by signing up on our pre-registration page.
+- You can pre-register for your caucus through March 2nd by signing up on our Advance Check-In page.
 It is quick and easy!

-- By pre-registering, you will receive a pre-registration confirmation.
+- By using Advance Check-In, you will receive a Caucus Form filled in with your information.
 Printing this out and bringing it with you on Caucus Day will save you time!

-- However, you can participate in your caucus even if you don’t pre-register.
-You can show up on Caucus Day — you’ll just need to fill out a form by hand.
+- However, you can participate in your caucus even if you don’t use Advance Check-In.
+You can show up on Caucus Day — you’ll just need to fill out a Caucus Form by hand.

 Who can participate in the caucuses?